Burial Costs in Florida (2026)

 | Embalming | $780 | $500 – $1,500 |

-The total cost of burial in Florida, including all cemetery fees, typically ranges from $14,640 to $20,580 depending on choices made.
+The total cost of burial in Florida, including all cemetery fees, typically ranges from $14,640 to $20,580 depending on the choices you make.

 Burial Options in Florida